Jath1024/DangrLib/README.md

 It started as separate personal projects and libraries, that I soon realized had a lot of common code.
 So I began merging and refactoring the code into a common code base.

-## Collecting feedbacks and proposals for DocFX
+## Feedback and proposals for DangrLib

-Let's make DangrLib better together!

 **Vote** for the proposals you like, and **add** yours:
 [![Feature Requests][FeatHubShield]][FeatHubPage]